claireejane/BMIApp/README.md

 # BMIApp
-First java project ever after self teaching myself all of it
+First Java project ever after self teaching myself literally all of it - works with arrays, enhanced for loops, and basics of object-oriented programming and inheritance to create hardcoded people with weights and heights in different units, calculate their BMI and declare whether they are within the healthy range.
+This was for my first assignment of the Java 2 course I took online at TRU.